Editor’s Note: This post was originally published in June 2018 and has been updated for accuracy and comprehensiveness as of June 2023.

-To find out, and avoid frustration, please check out this quick review of USPS postcard specifications and postage guidelines.
+To find out, and avoid frustration, please check out this quick review of USPS postcard specifications and dimensions, as well as postage rate guidelines.

 USPS Postcard Size

-To qualify as a postcard, a mail piece must be rectangular and meet these dimensions:
+To qualify as a postcard, a mail piece must be rectangular and meet these dimensions (per USPS regulations):

 - At least 3-1/2” high X 5” long X 0.007” thick